dewstouh/oracle-saas-infra/docs/infrastructure/backup-recovery/recovery.md

 ## **6. INSTALL OS FRESH (Ubuntu/Debian, etc.)**

 - In the netboot.xyz menu, pick the distro/version (e.g., Ubuntu 22.04 LTS “Jammy Jellyfish”).
-    - Server variant is fine — if not shown, the installer will do a minimal (no desktop) by default.
+    - Server variant is fine, if not shown, the installer will do a minimal (no desktop) by default.
 - Go through the network install as usual.
     - **When partitioning, edit LVM/root logical volume to use 100% of available space**.
     - If you see only 97GB available (and you have a 200GB disk), use all of it during install, or fix later as above (`lvextend` + `resize2fs`).